 3. While in a standing position, lean over your birthing ball as it balances on your bed, using it for your support.

-In the below video nurse and fellow mum Haley goes over the best positions you can use your birthing ball for to help manage contractions while at the same time, helping labour to progress to help you have an easier and faster birth.
+In the below video, nurse and fellow mum Haley walks you through the best positions to help manage contractions while at the same time, helping labour to progress to help you have an easier and faster birth.

 Using a birthing ball when your baby is born